-There is a high co-occurrence between anxiety disorders and substance use disorders with generalized anxiety, in particular, being most commonly associated with using drugs or alcohol to self-medicate.
+There is a high co-occurrence between anxiety disorders and substance use disorders.
+Generalized anxiety, in particular, is most commonly associated with using drugs or alcohol to self-medicate.
 In adolescents, the presence of generalized anxiety disorder is also associated with a more rapid progression from first alcohol use to full-blown alcohol dependence.
-These two distinct mental health conditions can exacerbate each other, and in the absence of treatment, the chances of recovery are very small.
+These two distinct mental health conditions can exacerbate each other.
+In the absence of treatment, the chances of recovery are very small.

 What Does Anxiety Feel Like?

-Imagine a rapid-fire sequence of thoughts in your head, ranging from reasonable worries and fears all the way to impractical and improbable scenarios that bombard you every waking moment.
-There’s a constant pit in your stomach and every time you try to sleep, there’s that voice in your head reminding you of all of the things that could go wrong during your same drive to work that you’ve made for the past seven years.
+Imagine a rapid-fire sequence of thoughts in your head, ranging from reasonable worries and fears to impractical and improbable scenarios that bombard you every waking moment.
+There’s a constant pit in your stomach.
+Every time you try to sleep, there’s that voice in your head reminding you of all the things that could go wrong during your same drive to work that you’ve made for the past seven years.
 The constant worrying and panic can lead to a variety of other symptoms, making each day a struggle to get through, let alone even try to enjoy.
 Those symptoms vary from mild to moderate to severe and can become debilitating to a person who has no idea how to control them.

 Do I Need an Anxiety Treatment Center?

-Severe levels of anxiety can be debilitating and can take total control over a person’s life and everything that they do or don’t do.
-Your ability to focus decreases, and it becomes increasingly difficult to problem solve or make sense of what is worth stressing over versus what is an irrational fear.
+Severe levels of anxiety can be debilitating.
+They can take total control over a person’s life and everything that they do or don’t do.
+Your ability to focus decreases.
+It becomes difficult to problem solve or make sense of what is worth stressing over versus what is an irrational fear.
 Symptoms that indicate it’s time to get professional help include: